„Your Weaker Self“ – Who is this?

 Do you want to cut sugar out of your nutrition?
 It’s better to start with omitting sugar out of your daily coffee and cake and to reduce your consumption of sweets.
 In the next step, you can refine this and be more consequent.

 And what can I do to overcome my weaker self?

 My personal recommendation is: Go and find your personal motivation.
-This motivation is different for each of us – this can be before-and-after pictures of people who already managed to lose some weight; hearing your favourite music can be motivating as well as focusing on the feelings you have after a good workout.
+This motivation is different for each of us – this can be before-and-after pictures of people who already managed to lose some weight; hearing your favorite music can be motivating as well as focusing on the feelings you have after a good workout.
 The pride you feel overcoming your weaker self is really priceless.

 But there are other things which can motivate you as well, e.g. a fitness-tracker or pedometer.
 They can help you see how much you’ve already moved and how much is missing.
-This can be quite a good idea because some trackers come with an app which allows you to connect with friends and compare your daily exercise.
+This can be quite a good idea because some trackers come with an app that allows you to connect with friends and compare your daily exercise.

 Set realistic but still demanding goals and value each milestone.
-These milestones will help you being proud of yourself for having progressed so far.
+These milestones will help you be proud of yourself for having progressed so far.
 And very important: Believe in yourself – if you really want something, you can reach it!

 The greater the obstacle, the more glory in overcoming it. – Molière

 What is your personal motivation?
 Do you have any resolutions for this year or are you happy with everything?
 Tell me 🙂